SnakeSolid/java-etable/README.md

 Cell can contains one of value types:

-* number - integer value without sing;
+* number - integer value without sign;
 * string - string value
 * expression - simple expression with numbers, references to other cells and operations.